Tommy Lloyd: Arizona (2021−present)

+23–0, which was the best start in school and Big 12 history.
+Arizona would suffer its first loss of the season at No. 9 Kansas 78−82, followed by a second consecutive loss to No. 16 Texas Tech 75−78 in overtime.
+The Wildcats would win their final six regular season games against No. 23 BYU, No. 2 Houston, No. 14 Kansas and No. 6 Iowa State to win their second Big 12 regular season title, finishing with a 29−2 record and number 1 overall seed in the Big 12 Tournament.
+On March 12, 2026 Coach Lloyd won The Sporting News Men's College Basketball Coach of the Year Award, the first Arizona coach in history to win the award.
+Arizona earned a No. 1 Seed in the West Region of the NCAA Tournament, with a first round match up against Northeast Conference Champion and No. 16 seed LIU, in which they won 92–58.
+Arizona would go on to defeated No. 9 seed Utah State 78–66, No. 4 seed Arkansas 109–88 and No. 2 seed Purdue 79–64 to reach the schools fifth Final Four and first since reach the 2001 NCAA Tournament Final Four.
+Their season ended after a 73–91 defeat to No. 1 (MW) seed and eventual national champion Michigan.

 United States

 Lloyd became the head coach of the United States under-19 men's national basketball team in 2024.
 Lloyd coached the 2024 FIBA U18 Men’s AmeriCup in Buenos Aires, Argentina from June 3–9, 2024 alongside his assistant coaches Grant McCasland (Texas Tech University) and Micah Shrewsberry (University of Notre Dame).
 The team won gold by going 6–0, winning by an average of 41.5 points.
 With the win the team qualified for the 2025 FIBA Under-19 Basketball World Cup in Switzerland.

-Coach Lloyd lead the United States U-19 Team in Switzerland from June 28–July 6.
+Coach Lloyd led the United States U-19 Team in Switzerland from June 28 – July 6.
 The team went 7–0, scoring an average of 114.7 points winning by an average of 39 points, defeating Germany 109–76 in the Championship Game.
 Grant McCasland and Micah Shrewsberry reprised their roles as assistant coaches.
+On January 7, 2026, Coach Lloyd was named Team USA 2025 Junior Coach of the Year.